hamza0303/GoCity-Cypress-testcases/README.md

 npx cypress open

 ## important-Note
-if you have an updated version of cypress please follow the below steps
+if you have the latest version of cypress please follow the below steps
 * npm uninstall cypress
 * npm intall cypress@9.5.0